Nick Hartt, Managing Director

 Rob has a wealth of operational and customer facing experience having held key positions in a technical and computing book company, including sales manager and logistics manager before joining Sorion.

-Over the past couple of years Rob has provided exceptional results for Sorion, including driving key initiatives in developing a culture of continuous improvement and improving operational workflows.
+Since joining the board Rob has provided exceptional results for Sorion, including driving key initiatives in developing a culture of continuous improvement and improving operational workflows.